 Graphene Oxide Paper is relatively easy to make.
 Graphene oxide is known to disperse very easily due to the type and amount of functional groups on its surface.
 To make graphene oxide paper folks typically disperse the graphene oxide in a solvent such as water or an organic solvent and then using a 0.2um membrane filter, they pour the graphene oxide solution through a vacuum filtration apparatus and the membrane keeps the particles on top while the solvent is collected below.
 When dry, the membrane can be removed leaving a free standing graphene oxide paper product.
 Reduced graphene oxide paper can be made by similar methods.

 Graphene oxide dispersions are available from Cheap Tubes Inc. Please let us know your reqirements such as solvent and loading ratio.
-Our standard concentration is 2mgs/ml but we can do much higher as well.
+Our standard concentration is 2mgs/ml but we can go up to 10mgs/ml.

 Publications using Graphene Oxide from Cheap Tubes Inc